MEAI

-MEAI, also known as 5-methoxy-2-aminoindane (5-MeO-AI), is a monoamine releasing agent of the 2-aminoindane family.
-It specifically acts as a selective serotonin releasing agent (SSRA).
-The drug is under development for the treatment of alcoholism, cocaine use disorder, metabolic syndrome, and obesity under the developmental code name CMND-100.
+MEAI, also known as 5-methoxy-2-aminoindane (5-MeO-AI) and by its developmental code name CMND-100, is an entactogen-like psychoactive drug of the 2-aminoindane family.
+It is a cyclized phenethylamine and is the 2-aminoindane analogue of 3-methoxyamphetamine.
+The drug acts as a serotonin–norepinephrine releasing agent (SNRA) or as a modestly selective serotonin releasing agent (SSRA), with about 6-fold preference for the induction of serotonin over norepinephrine release.
+MEAI has been encountered as a novel designer recreational drug.
+It is also under development for potential medical use in the treatment of alcoholism, cocaine use disorder, metabolic syndrome, and obesity.

 Use and effects

-When used recreationally, MEAI is reported to produce mild psychoactive effects and euphoria.
+When used recreationally, MEAI is reported to produce mild to moderate psychoactive effects, including stimulation and euphoria.
+Its dose is said to be 100 to 250 mg orally and 30 to 60 mg intranasally.
+The drug is sometimes used as an alcohol substitute.

 Pharmacology

 Pharmacodynamics

-MEAI is a monoamine releasing agent (MRA).
+MEAI acts as a monoamine releasing agent (MRA).
 It is a modestly selective serotonin releasing agent (SSRA), with 6-fold preference for induction of serotonin release over norepinephrine release and 20-fold preference for induction of serotonin release over dopamine release.
 In addition to inducing monoamine neurotransmitter release, MEAI has moderate affinity for the α_{2}-adrenergic receptor.
 Based on these findings, MEAI might produce MDMA-like entactogenic and sympathomimetic effects but may be expected to have reduced misuse liability in comparison.